fsspec/kerchunk/docs/source/index.rst

 Introduction
 ------------

-The scale of data available for processing is far greater than individual machines or download speeds can handle.
-Thus, in the cloud era, you need to move compute to the data, process in parallel, and access the data *in situ*, and only as you need to solve a problem.
+This library was created to solve the problem of reading existing scientific datatypes as efficiently as possible in the cloud.
+The amount of observed and simulated data is now too large to be handled effectively via download and local processing.
+In the cloud era, the answer is to move compute to the data in the Cloud, process in parallel, and access the data *in situ*, and only as much as needed to solve a problem or use case.

-Data are stored in many different arrangements of files in many different file formats.
+Datasets are stored in many different file formats, and often as collections of files.
-Unfortunately, many of these formats are designed for a previous generation and hard to use seamlessly in the cloud.
-That is particularly true of archival data, which, by design, uses old, established formats.
+Many of these formats are designed for on-premises filesystems and are hard or inefficient to use seamlessly in the cloud.

 For binary storage of array data, essentially all formats involve taking blocks of in-memory C buffers and encoding/compressing them to disc, with some additional metadata describing